saranrt95/XAIGAN/README.md

 # XAIGAN
 A new framework for GANs evaluation based on eXplainable Artificial Intelligence models.

 This repository contains useful code for the paper work **Narteni S., Orani V., Ferrari E., Verda D., Cambiaso E., Mongelli M. (2021).
-“Explainable Evaluation of Generative Adversarial Networks for Wearables Data Augmentation”** submitted to Elsevier-Future Generation Computer Systems journal
+“Explainable Evaluation of Generative Adversarial Networks for Wearables Data Augmentation”** submitted to Elsevier-Engineering Applications of Artificial Intelligence

 # Overall structure